UNOBRIDGELab/Dimensions/README.md

 Yi, S., Lumbard, K., Damen, N. B., Germonprez, M., & Toh, C. A. (2019).
 Towards An Information Archetypes Framework: Exploring The Types Of Information Used In Open Source Design Engagements.
 In ASME 2019 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, IDETC/CIE 2019.
 American Society of Mechanical Engineers (ASME).
 (Pending Publication)

 Damen, N. B., & Toh, C. A. (2019).
-Investigating Information: A Qualitative Analysis Of EXPERT Designers’ Information Representation And Structuring Behaviors.
+Investigating Information: A Qualitative Analysis Of Expert Designers’ Information Representation And Structuring Behaviors.
 In ASME 2019 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, IDETC/CIE 2019.
 American Society of Mechanical Engineers (ASME).
 (Pending Publication)

 Damen, N. B., & Toh, C. A. (2019).
 Looking for Inspiration: Understanding the Information Evaluation and Seeking Behavior of Novice Designers During Creative Idea Generation.
 In Proceedings of The 22nd International Conference on Engineering Design, Delft, The Netherlands (Pending Publication)